Australia’s economic and commercial diplomacy

 - leading whole-of-government efforts in international trade and investment negotiations, including FTA negotiations

-- engaging business to share information on developments in overseas markets that present commercial opportunities and risks, and
+- working with business to share information on developments in overseas markets that present commercial opportunities and risks

-- managing the majority of Australia's $3.7 billion aid program focused on economic development across our region.
+- managing the majority of Australia's $4 billion development assistance program focused on economic development across our region.

-Our overseas officials build productive relationships and valuable networks in host countries with ministers, government officials, business people, media representatives, think tanks, universities and community groups.
-These networks enable us to advise Australian governments and businesses on key political, economic, commercial, regulatory and strategic developments, including through our Market Insights.
+Staff at our state and territory offices and overseas posts build productive relationships and networks in their respective Australian and overseas jurisdictions with ministers, government officials, business people, media representatives, think tanks, universities, and community groups.
+These networks enable us to advise Australian governments and businesses on key political, economic, commercial, regulatory, and strategic developments.

 DFAT works closely with portfolio partners and other key Australian Government agencies with economic and trade responsibilities, including: